astronomer/docs/learn/marquez.md

 ---
-title: "Integrate OpenLineage and Airflow locally with Marquez"
+title: "Integrate OpenLineage and Airflow with Marquez"
-sidebar_label: "Run OpenLineage locally with Marquez"
+sidebar_label: "Marquez"
 description: "Use OpenLineage and Marquez to get lineage data locally from your Airflow DAGs."
 id: marquez
 tags: [Lineage]